MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-permissions.md

 :::image type="content" source="media/manage-cluster-permissions/add-widget.png" alt-text="Image of the add widget for adding permissions.":::

 1. In the **New principals** window, search for and select the desired principal.
-Add as many as you want.At the bottom of the window, choose **Select** to finish.
+Add as many as you want.
+At the bottom of the window, choose **Select** to finish.

 :::image type="content" source="media/manage-cluster-permissions/new-principals-window.png" alt-text="Image of new principals window for adding new permissions.":::